 From the smallest seed, a tree can grow.
 How?
 Compound interest and exponential growth are the magic words here.
 The human brain tends to misinterpret exponential growth.
 But with exponential growth, a high impact can be achieved by small investments over a long period.

 Let me give you an example.
 During my university studies, and when I was writing my doctoral thesis, I invested and laid the foundation for a passive cash flow, which now exceeds 140 EUR per month.
 I only started with smaller investments of 200 EUR per month.
 Today, I receive this amount per month as dividends from my companies.
 Over the years, the payouts will become even more extensive.

 If you have more money to invest, that is great.
 If you have less, that’s not bad at all.
-Use savings plans of a broker to invest in the stock market every month.
+Use the savings plans of a broker to invest in the stock market every month.

-Accordingly, you should also practice wealth management.
+Accordingly, you should start to manage your wealth.
 You should not limit yourself to maintaining your current status, but try to use conservative methods to make your money work for you.
 So let’s get straight to the next topic, namely how wealth management works best.
 We will take a more detailed look at the individual opportunities and risks here.

 How to manage wealth in concreto?

 You can carry out your asset management in various ways.
 There are many external advisors and asset managers who are extremely experienced and have a lot of knowledge.
 On the other hand, however, anyone can try to manage their assets themselves and invest them profitably.
 However, there are a few guidelines that you might want to follow.

 Do I need a wealth manager?